Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Thermal properties of cementite

 In Fig.~\ref{fig:mt_plots} we plot the total energy, volume, specific heat, and the derivative of volume as functions of temperature.
 Experimental data for specific heat and volume are not available for the 1400-1500~K temperature range.
-Available experimental data are the heat capacity of 3.6~$k_B/\text{atom}$ at 1023~K,\cite{naeser1934} which converts to 3.4~eV/K for the current simulation, and the experimental volume of 10~$\AA^3/$atom at 1070~K.\cite{Reed1997} Specific heat and volume determined by Dick \etal from the first-principles calculations\cite{Dick2011} done on the solid phase of cementite are included for comparison in Figs.~\ref{fig:mt_plots}(b) and (c).
+Available experimental data are the heat capacity of 3.6~$k_B/\text{atom}$ at 1023~K,\cite{naeser1934}, and the experimental volume of 10~\aa$^3/$atom at 1070~K.\cite{Reed1997} Specific heat and volume determined by Dick \etal from the first-principles calculations\cite{Dick2011} done on the solid phase of cementite are included for comparison in Figs.~\ref{fig:mt_plots}(b) and (c).
 Since Dick and coworkers used a single-phase simulation box, their simulation clearly shows superheating causing the melting temperature to be overestimated.
 This can be attributed to the absence of the solid-liquid interface in single phase simulations.
 In Fig.~\ref{fig:mt_plots}(c) the specific heat shows a peak between 1420~K and 1430~K. Therefore we assign $1425\pm 5$~K as the melting temperature of cementite.
-This is in good agreement with the experimental eutectic point of 1420~K.\cite{Callister2007}
+This is a reasonable prediction compared to experimental eutectic point at 1420~K.\cite{Callister2007,Okamoto1992}